-A. Measurement setup
+A. Measurement Setup

 In this experiment, we fabricated a set of multiline standards as microstrip lines on a printed circuit board (PCB).
 The PCB consists of four copper layers, with the top two layers used for the fabricated microstrip lines.
-The substrate material is Panasonic Megtron 7, with a specified dielectric constant of 3.4 and a tangent loss of 0.002.
-The multiline TRL kit includes multiple microstrip lines with lengths of $\{0, 0.5, 1.5, 2, 3, 5, 6.5\}$ mm, and a reflect standard implemented as a short using microvias.
-The microstrip lines' probing pads are implemented using a low-return loss design of ground-signal-ground (GSG) pads, as discussed in [13].
+The substrate material is Panasonic Megtron 7, with a specified dielectric constant of 3.4 and a loss tangent of 0.002.
+The multiline TRL kit includes multiple microstrip lines with lengths of 0, 0.5, 1, 1.5, 2, 3, 5, and 6.5 mm, and a reflect standard implemented as a short using microvias.
+The microstrip lines' probing pads are implemented using a low-return loss design of ground-signal-ground (GSG) pads, as discussed in [14].
 The microstrip lines have a width of 0.107 mm and a substrate thickness of 0.05 mm, corresponding to an average characteristic impedance of 50 Ω .

 We use the same line and reflect standards for the thru-free kit as in the multiline TRL kit.
 Additionally, we use a network standard implemented as a 1 mm line and a network-reflect standard implemented as an offset short, which is implemented using the same microvia, offsetted by 1 mm.
-The networkreflect standard is implemented for both ports to demonstrate that the usage of either port will result in the same solution.
+The network-reflect standard is implemented for both ports to demonstrate that the usage of either port will result in the same solution.

 In addition to the calibration standards, we included a device under test (DUT) for comparison purposes.
-The DUT is implemented as a stepped-impedance line with a length of 5 mm and a width of 0.22 mm, corresponding to an average characteristic impedance of 30Ω .
+The DUT is implemented as a stepped-impedance line with a length of 6 mm and a width of 0.22 mm, corresponding to an average characteristic impedance of 30 Ω .
+The DUT is placed at an offset of 0.5 mm.
+A schematic of all measured structures is shown in Fig. 5.